Lamparter/Install-Dependencies/README.md

 # 📊 Install Dependencies Action

-#### A simple action to install dependencies for building an Uno Platform app.
+#### A simple action to install dependencies for building a WinAppSdk app.

 ---